Boosting Fitness and Improving Sports Performance

-When Kobe Bryant tweets a picture of acupuncture needles in his leg, you know it’s time to consider how acupuncture and Oriental medicine can help improve your sports performance.
+When Kobe Bryant tweets a picture of acupuncture needles in his leg, you know it’s time to consider how acupuncture treatment and Chinese medicine can help improve your sports performance.

 All athletes and coaches are involved in an ongoing search for ways to improve performance and gain a competitive edge over their rivals.
-Many are finding that acupuncture can often provide that edge.
+Many are finding that acupuncture therapy in Bethesda can often provide that edge.

-From moving more fluidly to recovering from an injury, acupuncture and Oriental medicine can help you to stay active, boost your fitness level, and recover more quickly.
-By following the principles of Oriental medicine, an acupuncture treatment can strengthen body function and restore internal harmony and balance.
+From moving more fluidly to recovering from an injury, acupuncture therapy and Chinese medicine can help you to stay active, boost your fitness level, and recover more quickly.
+By following the principles of Chinese medicine, an acupuncture treatment can strengthen body function and restore internal harmony and balance.
 Professional sports teams and top athletes often have an acupuncturist on staff to treat injuries and keep them performing at their peak.

-Practitioners of Oriental medicine can help athletes, even the amateur “weekend warrior,” in many ways.
-In addition to acupuncture, tight, stiff muscles may be helped by manual techniques such as cupping, a suction-based massage, and Gua Sha, a Chinese form of friction massage.
+Practitioners of Chinese medicine can help athletes, even the amateur “weekend warrior,” in many ways.
+In addition to acupuncture, tight, stiff muscles may be helped by manual therapy techniques such as cupping, a suction-based massage, and Gua Sha, a Chinese form of friction massage.